scala-js/scala-js/DEVELOPING.md

 * `library-aux/` A few files of the Scala library that need to be compiled separately

 All of these are packaged in `scalajs-library.jar`.

-### JS environments

-The JS environments are JVM libraries that abstract the details of using a JavaScript engine to run JS code.

-* `js-envs/` The generic definitions of JavaScript environments and runners
-* `nodejs-env/` The Node.js environment

-Other JS environments are developed in separate repositories under the `scala-js` organization.

 ### Testing infrastructure